How to Get That Attainable Fall Look From Date Night to Casual and Super Stylish

 “I never know what I'm going to find, but I know I'm going to love it.”

-From leopard jackets to pink suede and sequence -- Knight broke down all the fall fashion trends.
+From leopard jackets to pink suede and sequins -- Knight broke down all the fall fashion trends.

 And after several wardrobe changes later, a winner was chosen!